Oneida County Jail Inmate Bail & Bonds

 Instructions on how to post Bail or Bond in Oneida County

-Because Oneida County and Idaho can change their bail bond procedures, it is always best to call either the Oneida County Jail at 208-547-3094, or the court in the jurisdiction (i.e. Municipal Court, District Court, etc.) where the offender was charged, right after an arrestee has been booked.
+Since Oneida County and Idaho may periodically update their bail bond procedures, it is always a good idea to contact either Oneida County Jail at 208-547-3094, or the court in the appropriate jurisdiction (i.e., Municipal Court, District Court, etc.) where the defendant was charged, immediately after an arrest has been made.

 1. Is the defendant eligible for bail or a bond?

-Option 1 - How to Post Bail using Cash for a Defendant at Oneida County Jail
+Option 1 - How to Post Bail with Cash for a Defendant at Oneida County Jail

-To pay a cash bond, go to Oneida County Jail or to the court where the bail hearing occurred.
-Going directly to the jail will quicken the release of the defendant as any bail paperwork processed at the court will have to be transferred to the jail.
+To post a cash bond, visit Oneida County Jail or the court where the bail hearing took place.
+Visiting the jail directly can expedite the defendant’s release, as paperwork from the court must first be transferred to the jail.

 Option 2 - How to Post a Private or Surety Bond for a Defendant at Oneida County Jail